-I'm SO delighted with this idea, it's extremely fast and fun, takes only like an hour.
-They're done before you know it, assuming you don't cut the red apple fabric wrong twice :-)
+I'm SO delighted with this idea, it's extremely fast and fun, takes only an hour.
+They're done before you know it, at least assuming you don't cut your fabric wrong twice like I did.

-Got smart and sewed the hanging loops on first.
+Got smart and started sewing the hanging loops on first.

 Notice the beheaded deer?
 I didn't until too late.
-Oh well, conversation piece :-)
+Oh well.

 Each one of these is totally unplanned.
-I fish around in the box and come up with something pretty, one piece large enough to be the backing and some coordinating scraps for the fronts, and the pattern is "whatever way I have enough fabric for" :-)
+I fish around in the box and come up with something pretty, one piece large enough to be the backing and some coordinating scraps for the fronts, and the pattern is whichever way there's enough fabric for.

 Someone emailed a question: